ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

     We are expecting to see updates to our restored dynamoDB table, and changes to services and resources that reference the table name or ARN.

     > Things to check for
-    > Policy Documents for API and Admin updating to use new (restored table)
+    > 1. Policy Documents for API and Admin updating to use new (restored table)
-    > AWS Backup managing the new table
+    > 1. AWS Backup managing the new table
-    > DynamoDB Table tags, point in time restore enabled, server side encryption enabled and TTL activation
+    > 1. DynamoDB Table tags, point in time restore enabled, server side encryption enabled and TTL activation
-    > ECS Services and Task Definition updates for API and Admin
+    > 1. ECS Services and Task Definition updates for app
-    > Plans and Applies always produce a Config file.
+    > 1.Lambda function updates for event_received

 1. Once happy with the plan, apply the changes